What will your tax liability be?

 For 2018, some taxpayers who’ve typically itemized deductions in the past may be better off taking the standard deduction.
 Why?
 The larger standard deduction combined with the reduction or elimination of some itemized deductions mean more taxpayers will find that the standard deduction exceeds their itemized deduction.
 This will be another important factor to consider when you evaluate timing strategies for 2018.

-Under the the TCJA, if 2017 or 2018 medical expenses not paid via tax-advantaged accounts or reimbursable by insurance exceed 7.5% of your AGI, you can deduct the excess amount.
+Under the the TCJA, if 2018 medical expenses not paid via tax-advantaged accounts or reimbursable by insurance exceed 7.5% of your AGI, you can deduct the excess amount.
 The threshold had been 10%, and it's scheduled to return to 10% beginning in 2019.

 Eligible expenses may include: